1.800.934.9840

 Traumatic brain injuries can also be caused by other things not related to violence, such as vehicle crashes, sports accidents, or any type of slipping or falling when someone hits their head.

-• Put their hands or something else around your neck or throat by choking or strangling you
+• Puts their hands or something else around your neck or throat and you feel choked or strangled or can’t breathe

-• Put their hand or something else over your mouth so you can’t breathe, and you feel suffocated
+• Puts their hands or something else over your mouth and nose so you can’t breathe and you feel suffocated

-People who choke or strangle are dangerous and put you at higher risk of being killed.
+#4 - People who choke or strangle are dangerous

 Physical problems: Headaches, sleeping problems, sensitivity to light or noise, vision problems, dizziness, balance problems, fatigue, seizures.

-Emotional problems: Worries and fears, panic attacks, flashbacks, sadness, depression, hopelessness, anger or rage, irritability, inability to control emotions, going from 0 to 100 very quickly.
+Emotional problems: Worries and fears, panic attacks, flashbacks, sadness, depression, hopelessness, anger or rage, irritability, inability to control emotions or reactions.

-Thinking problems: Remembering things, multi-tasking, paying attention or focusing, problem-solving, getting things started, figuring out what to do next, organizing things, controlling emotions or reactions.
+Problems with thinking: Remembering things, multi-tasking, paying attention or focusing, problem-solving, getting things started, figuring out what to do next, and organizing things.

 • Changes in personality

-• Problems with maintaining employment due to cognitive challenges
+• Problems on the job or maintaining employment due to cognitive challenges

 • Consistent problems with thinking tasks such as memory, organization, prioritizing things, multitasking

-• Functional limitations that prevent you from living your life how you want to, like fatigue, sleep issues, worsened mental health, or inability to manage your complex life
+• Problems that prevent you from living your life how you want to, like fatigue, sleep issues, worsened mental health, or inability to manage your complex life

 • Challenges doing something that you used to be able to do well

-While tests such as MRI or CT scans can sometimes show evidence of a brain injury, there is no imaging test that can always show evidence of brain injury.
+While tests such as MRI or CT scans can sometimes show evidence of a brain injury, there is no medical imaging test that is 100% accurate in diagnosing a brain injury.

-Remember that only a qualified medical professional will be able to diagnose a brain injury.
-A good place to start is to begin writing down observations and what types of problems you are having, how frequently they are happening, and how it’s impacting your life.
-Consider asking others who you know and trust if they have noticed any changes—because sometimes others notice things we don’t.
-Writing down this information and then sharing it with a doctor, therapist, or another person who is helping you is a good step.
+If you think you might have a brain injury, write down your observations of the problems you are having, how frequently they are happening, and how it impacts your life.
+Consider asking trusted friends or family if they have noticed any changes—because sometimes others notice things we don’t.
+Writing down this information and then sharing it with a doctor, therapist, or another person who is helping you is a good first step.

 Brain injuries can get better, and there is a lot you can do so brain injuries are less disruptive to your life.
 You can live a good life, even with a brain injury.

-It’s hard to address something that hasn’t been identified, so acknowledging that your brain may have been hurt is a significant first step.
+It is difficult to address something that has not been identified, so acknowledging that your brain may have been hurt is a significant first step.
 Many survivors find it empowering and relieving to know that some of their challenges and limitations could be related to something that someone else did to them, as opposed to something that is their fault.
-Many survivors state this helps them understand their limitations differently and that education and information about brain injury helped them realize they weren’t crazy or stupid.
+Many survivors state this helps them understand their limitations differently and that education and information about brain injury helped them realize they aren’t crazy or stupid.

 Brain injury might continue to impact your life for a long time and even forever.
 But just like any other health condition, knowing how it impacts you can only help you to manage it better and make it less disruptive in your life.
 You CAN go on to live a fulfilling life where you are treated with the love and respect you deserve and take this knowledge of how domestic violence has impacted you into your future.
 No one can rewrite the past, but we all can help write a better future.